-Here are a couple of options for when you’ve tried everything else.
+Here are a few options for when you’ve tried everything else.

 Let’s face it if you can’t find a way to sell old inventory, then donating it may be your best option.
 There are plenty of organizations that are willing to accept donations and your business can benefit from helping others.
 Here’s a great post on how to cut your taxes with excess inventory.

 14. Contact suppliers to see if returns or exchanges are possible

 While this is a shot in the dark, asking suppliers if returns or exchanges are possible, never hurts.
 There are a few points of leverage that may make your case for a return more plausible.

 - The product was wrong for your market

 - The supplier wants to keep you as a customer

 Excess and old inventory is inevitable.
 However, you’re a savvy retailer who will find ways to turn your inventory into cash.
 The various tactics listed above should provide you with some creative ways to clear your shelf space and pile up some revenue in the process.